sebthebert/WWW-PushBullet/README.md

 This configuration file is by default **./conf/pushbullet.json** but you can also specify another file with the **-c/--config** option.

 If you don't specify device_iden (**-d/--device** or in configuration file), it will **push to all devices** of this apikey account.

+# Compilation from source

+If you want to compile from source, you will need these modules installed:

+     Probe::Perl
+     Dist::Zilla
+     Dist::Zilla::Plugin::RewriteVersion
+     Dist::Zilla::Plugin::MetaProvides::Package
+     Dist::Zilla::Plugin::CheckChangeLog
+     Dist::Zilla::Plugin::GitHub::Meta
+     Dist::Zilla::Plugin::MinimumPerl
+     Dist::Zilla::Plugin::PerlTidy
+     Dist::Zilla::Plugin::Test::Perl::Critic
+     Dist::Zilla::Plugin::Test::Kwalitee::Extra

+Then you can

+     dzil build
+     dzil test
+     dzil release

+which will create a release in the subfolder WWW-PushBullet-<version>, that you can then make and install following the standard instructions above.